Webhooks API Documentation Guide

 Essentially, webhooks are the instant coffee of APIs—quick, effective, and always ready when you need them.

-Webhooks vs REST APIs: What’s the difference?
+Webhooks vs REST APIs: What’s the Difference?

 Feature | REST API | Webhook |